Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: The image of the induced map

 \begin{proposition} The map $\Theta$ doubles the flux of a given map, and thus its image is contained in the even flux subgroup of $\PMap(\G)$. \end{proposition}

 \begin{proof} Suppose that the surface has at least two ends accumulated by genus since that is the interesting case.
-Let $f \in \Map(S)$ be a given element, and write it as a product of an element in $\overline{\PMap_c(S)}$ with disjoint handle shifts.
-Since $\Theta$ maps $\overline{\PMap_c(S)}$ to the zero flux subgroup $\overline{\PMap_c(\G)}$, it suffices to show any handle shift is sent to a map with flux two.
-See \Cref{fig:doubleflux}.
+Let $f \in \Map(S)$ be a given element, and write it as a product of an element in $\overline{\Map_c(S)}$ with disjoint handle shifts.
+Since $\Theta$ maps $\overline{\Map_c(S)}$ to the zero flux subgroup $\overline{\Map_c(\G)}$ by \Cref{thm:image_compactsupp}, it suffices to show any handle shift is sent to a map with even flux.
+See \Cref{fig:doubleflux} for an example.
+Here, we took $S \to \G$ the proper deformation retraction as in \Cref{cor:defretraction_restrict} so that the \emph{reference domain} for the flux for $S$ descends to that for $\G$ under the proper deformation retraction.
+In effect, if a handle shift on $S$ has flux $n$, then $\Theta(f)$ has flux $2n$ as each genus yields rank 2 subgraph after the proper deformation retraction.
+This settles the even flux claim for \Cref{fig:doubleflux}.

 We now argue we can reduce to the case in the figure.
 In general, any handle shift has a representative supported in a properly embedded strip with genus.
 The map $\Theta$ is defined by a chosen PHE, but we are free to choose a different PHE.
 By \Cref{prop:conjugate}, the new homomorphism will be conjugate to the original, and it suffices to work with a conjugate since the even flux subgroup is normal.
 We then choose the new deformation retraction of $S$ to $\G$ so that the restriction to the properly embedded strip with genus is a deformation retraction to a subgraph of $\G$ in a similar fashion to \Cref{fig:doubleflux}.
 The only difference will be that the subgraph has additional edges leaving the strip with genus to connect to the remainder of the graph.\end{proof}